gbear605/word-saver/README.md

 ## Future Changes

-* Add support for Hebrew Wiktionary, glosbe.com
+* Add support for Hebrew Wiktionary,
-* Add support for getting conjugations
+* Add support for extracting conjugations from Wiktionary pages